Sometimes I Envy My Sister’s Drug Addiction

 I know “being envious of a drug addiction” sounds like a peculiar comment to make, but if I’m honest, it is a truth I have kept hidden for years.

-The agony of wondering why we were never good enough to be loved by our parents, coupled with never being able to gain approval from our grandmother who took us in, resulted in soul-deep wounds.
+The agony of wondering why we were never good enough to be loved by our parents and never gaining approval from our grandmother, who took us in, resulted in soul-deep wounds.

 This sort of emotional distress, according to Shahram Heshmat Ph.D., can lead to self-medication and loneliness, two of the most common reasons a person embarks down the potentially lifelong path of drug addiction.